 Dining: At a restaurant with table service, check the menu to see if service is included in the bill.
 If it isn’t, a tip of 10 percent is standard.
-But at self-service cafes (i.e., where you order at the counter) staff are not expecting to be tipped.
+But at self-service cafés (i.e., where you order at the counter) staff are not expecting to be tipped.

 Hotels: Tips depend on the level of service, but it’s common to tip concierges for hiring a taxi, making dinner reservations, etc. As for porters, about £1 per bag is standard.
 And while not required, leaving a few pounds for the housekeeping is always nice.

-Taxis: People usually round the fare up to the next pound.
+Taxis: People usually round up the fare to the next pound.

 If you’re just ordering drinks at a café or pub, you don’t have to tip.
 Also, if you receive extraordinary service from a tour guide, leaving a small tip is appreciated but not expected.

 Browse our best-selling Ireland tours to see tried-and-tested travel packages.